Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Conclusion

 In future work we intend to extend the definition of causality by including the relation `prevent' \citep{berreby_event-based_2018}.
-In \citeauthor{wright_causation_1985}'s conception of causality, causality can only be sufficient if we take into account---in addition to the positive causes---the conditions that were not true and whose absence was a necessary condition for the occurrence of the result.
-Then, the events being causes of their absence are also causes of the result.
-By working on fluent literals, our definition of causation already takes this notion into account.
-If we extend this reasoning, we could also take the case where the result did not occur because one of these negative conditions was made true.
-In such a case, the events being causes of the negative condition are causes of the non-occurrence of the result.
+This relation refers to the case where an event did not occur because a condition that was not true and whose absence was a necessary condition for the occurrence of the result was made true.
+From that perspective, the events being causes of such a condition are causes of the non-occurrence of the result.
+As approaches based on structural equations do not distinguish events from fluents, they cannot be used to distinguish causing the negation of a fluent from causing an event not to occur---a far more complex relation.
 This relation seems to be indispensable in ethical reasoning.
-In the example used throughout this paper, if an agent had the possibility to prevent the harm, the fact that he did not is a relevant information for the ethical evaluation.
-Thus, we intend to define this causal relation given our more complex framework with events concurrency and disjunction.
+In the example used throughout this paper, if an agent had the possibility to prevent the harm, not having averted it is a relevant information for the ethical evaluation.
+This suggests that we should continue down the path of action languages by defining the `prevent' relationship given our more complex framework allowing for events concurrency and disjunction.